Rice Kheer Recipe

 - While cooking, keep mashing with the back of the ladle.

-- Keep stirring very frequently while cooking.
+- Stir very frequently while cooking.

 - Keep scraping the sides of the pan and add the solidified milk back to the pan.

-- Note – The perfectly cooked kheer will be thick and creamy like a chunky custard and have rice grains almost incorporated into the milk.
+- Note – The perfectly cooked kheer will be thick and creamy, like a chunky custard, and have rice grains almost incorporated into the milk.

 - Keep in consideration that the kheer will thicken some more once cooled.